gabrielrih/VaultScan/CONTRIBUTING.md

 1. **Classes in lower level shouldn't know about classes in higher level**

-E.g., a [vault repository](./vaultscan/repositories/vault/base.py) implementation can know nothing about a [GlobalConfig](./vaultscan/core/configs.py) implementation.
+E.g., a [vault repository](./vaultscan/repositories/vault/base.py) implementation can know nothing about the [GlobalConfig](./vaultscan/core/configs.py) class.

-2. **We use *factories* on the *repositories* classes to be easy to add a new implementation if needed**
+2. **We use *factories* on the *repositories* to be easy to add a new implementation**

-E.g, in the _secure_key_ repository we have the _keyring_ implementation for real usage and _in_memory_ implementation for unit tests.
-But, we could easily create a new implementation if you wanted to replace the _keyring_ one.
+E.g, in the *secure_key* repository we have the [keyring](./vaultscan/repositories/secure_key/keyring.py) implementation for real usage and [in_memory](./vaultscan/repositories/secure_key/in_memory.py) implementation for unit tests.
+But, we could easily create a new implementation if you wanted to.

-3. **All the messages printed for the user should be defined on the [friendly_messages](./vaultscan/core/friendly_messages.py) file**
+3. **All the messages printed to the user should be defined on the [friendly_messages](./vaultscan/core/friendly_messages.py) file**

 It makes it easy to manage and add new friendly user messages.

 To print messages it uses the [logger](./vaultscan/core/output/logger.py) implementation.
-It allow us to customize the type of message by: info, warning, error, success and debug.
+The *logger* allow us to customize the type of message by info, warning, error, success and debug.

-> Note that the debug message is not consider a friendly message since its content is not should be default for the user, so it does not make sense to put those messages on the [friendly_messages](./vaultscan/core/friendly_messages.py) class.
+> Note that the debug message is not consider a friendly message since it's not show by default to the user.
+So it does not make sense to put those messages on the [friendly_messages](./vaultscan/core/friendly_messages.py) class.

 4. **When implementing a new engine you should:**

 Code the real vault implementation: See [BaseVaultConfig](./vaultscan/repositories/vault/base.py), [BaseVaultEngine](./vaultscan/core/engines/base.py) and [AvailableEngines](./vaultscan/core/engines/engines.py).

-Code the command to add the new vault engine: See the [vault commands file](./vaultscan/commands/vault.py).
+Code the command to add the new vault engine: See the [vault commands](./vaultscan/commands/vault.py) file.

 5. **When implementing a new configuration you should:**

-Code the basics of the new config: See the *AvailableConfigs* class on the [configs.py](./vaultscan/core/configs.py) file.
+Code the basics of the new config: See [AvailableConfigs](./vaultscan/core/configs.py).
 In that class you should add the config name, its type, its default value and its possible values.

-Actually use the new configuration on code: Like in the example of the file [vault.py](./vaultscan/commands/vault.py) when you define the variable *DEFAULT_OUTPUT_FORMAT* getting the current value for the *AvailableConfigs.OUTPUT_FORMAT* config.
+Actually use the new configuration on code: As you can see in the example of the [vault.py](./vaultscan/commands/vault.py) file, when it defines a variable called *DEFAULT_OUTPUT_FORMAT* that stores the current value for the *AvailableConfigs.OUTPUT_FORMAT* config.

 ## Testing